Depression and Back Pain: What’s the Connection?

 Some of the most common reasons for depression are:

-- Physical, sexual, or emotional abuse
+- physical, sexual, or emotional abuse

-- Traumatic childhood events
+- traumatic childhood events

-- Personal disputes or conflicts with friends or family
+- personal disputes or conflicts with friends or family

-- Grief from loss or death of a loved one
+- grief from loss or death of a loved one

-- Genetic background
+- genetic background

-- Moving, getting divorced, having a child, getting married, or other stressful life events
+- moving, getting divorced, having a child, getting married, or other stressful life events

-- Social problems
+- social problems

-- Major medical conditions
+- major medical conditions

-- Substance abuse
+- substance abuse problems

 So, is there a connection between depression and physical pain?
-There are some studies that suggest that people who are depressed feel pain more intensely than those that aren’t depressed by up to four times the amount.
+Some studies suggest that people who are depressed feel pain more intensely than those that aren’t depressed by up to four times the amount.

+But, how does depression cause physical pain?
 Research and science take it a bit further by proving that people suffering from depression have an increase in proteins called cytokines.
 These proteins have a direct effect on how the immune system reacts to disease and illnesses.
-In particular, these cytokine proteins can lead to inflammation in the spine.
+In particular, they can lead to inflammation in the spine.
 Inflammation is one of the leading causes of back pain, so these increased cytokines can cause discomfort.

-When you hear that depression can cause back pain, it’s not something that is just in the person’s head.
-There is scientific evidence that backs it up.
+When you hear that depression causes pain, it’s not something that is just in the person’s head.
+There is scientific evidence backing up the interrelationship of lower back pain and depression.
 To add to that, when you are feeling depressed, you are less likely to be active.
 You aren’t going to be out exercising and building the core muscles in your body.

 In fact, depression is one of the world’s leading causes of disability.
 That can lead to stress on the ligaments, joints, and disks found in the back.
-The added stress makes you more susceptible to injury, the straining of muscles, and general lower back pain.
+The added stress makes you more susceptible to injury, straining muscles, and general lower back pain.

 Getting Stuck in the Pain and Depression Cycle